 One of my favourite Sardinian sweets is bianchini, moreish little meringues studded with toasted almonds and lemon zest.
-Making them (or any meringue) means leftover egg yolks and a perfect excuse to cook crema Catalana.
+Making them (or any meringue) means leftover egg yolks and a perfect excuse to make crema Catalana.
 This classic Spanish dessert is also very popular in Sardinia, a reminder of the Catalan influence there.
 The traditional recipe is a custard of egg yolks, milk, cornflour and sugar cooked on the stovetop then set in the fridge in shallow terracotta dishes.
-I like the traditional flavourings of cinnamon and lemon zest; orange zest appears in some recipes and Sardinian chef Giovanni Pilu adds a pinch of saffron (which grows in Sardinia) and a vanilla bean to his, so feel free to be inspired.
+I like the typical flavourings of cinnamon and lemon zest; orange zest appears in some recipes and Sardinian chef Giovanni Pilu adds a pinch of saffron (which grows in Sardinia) and a vanilla bean to his, so feel free to experiment with different flavourings.
 Best of all crema Catalana is made in advance, even the crisp toffee crust, then whipped out at dessert time to make you look like a kitchen guru.
+I serve mine with a glass of macvin from Crittenden.
+As far as I know, it’s the only Aussie winery producing this unusual fortified wine originally from the Jura region in France, famous for its flor-aged vin jaune.
+It has a lovely Sherry-like nose from the flor and a light sweetness that works well with the smooth custard and bitter toffee crust.
+A small kitchen torch is ideal for creating the toffee crust on crema Catalana; they’re available from kitchenware stores or order one here.

 Serves 4